ORNL/icat/README.md

 The primary ring visualization is called AnchorViz, a technique from IML literature.
 (See Chen, Nan-Chen, et al. "[AnchorViz: Facilitating classifier error discovery through interactive semantic data exploration](https://dl.acm.org/doi/abs/10.1145/3172944.3172950)")

-We implemented an ipywidget version of this visualization and use it in this project, it can be found separately at [https://github.com/ORNL/ipyanchorviz](https://github.com/ORNL/ipyanchorviz)
+We implemented an ipywidget version of AnchorViz and use it in this project, it can be found separately at [https://github.com/ORNL/ipyanchorviz](https://github.com/ORNL/ipyanchorviz)

 <!-- documentation section -->